sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 - What type of authentication is used (user or share level)

 **🧠 Why is this useful?**
-- If signing is not required, the server might be vulnerable to spoofing or MiTM (man-in-the-middle) attacks.
+- If signing is not required, the server might be vulnerable to spoofing or MiTM (man-in-the-middle) attacks
-- Helps you understand how the target is protected.
+- Helps you understand how the target is protected

 **INE Lab Example:**
 ```bash